QuirkShark/ProFake/README.md

 # ProFake
 official code for 'ProFake: Detecting Deepfakes in the Wild against Quality Degradation with Progressive Quality-adaptive Learning''

-## Robust Deepfake Detection to Combat Degraded Deepfakes in Real-world Platforms
+## Robust Deepfake Detection to Combat Degraded Deepfakes in Real-world

 ## Dependencies